 But the remaining items, “Dental Coverage for Periodontal Disease” and “Dental Coverage for Deciduous Teeth, Cysts, Enamel, and Unerupted Issues,” are only covered sometimes.
 You can learn more about the conditions of coverage by clicking on “Click for More”.

-Under this PetsBest plan, pets under the age of three get full coverage of periodontal disease, a common gum disease that damages gums which can extend to the jawbone, leading to tooth loss.
+Under this Pets Best plan, pets under the age of three get full coverage for periodontal disease, a common gum disease that damages gums, which can then extend to the jawbone, leading to tooth loss.

-Similarly, this PetsBest plan will only cover tooth extractions for periodontal disease if your pet was enrolled prior to six months of age.
+Similarly, this Pets Best plan will only cover tooth extractions for periodontal disease if your pet was enrolled prior to six months of age.
 Although the plan lists “Dental Coverage for Tooth Extractions” as “Covered,” this is an exclusion to be mindful of.

-PetsBest is just one of the brands you can get pet health insurance from through Pawlicy Advisor.
-Here’s another example from ASPCA Pet Health Insurance plan for the same dog:
+Pets Best is just one of the brands you can get pet health insurance from through Pawlicy Advisor.

 In the meantime, use Pawlicy Advisor to search for a pet health insurance plan that provides dental coverage.
 Don’t forget to check the coverage details under each quote.
-You can also use Pawlicy Advisor to compare plans side-by-side, helping you find the best dental coverage for your furry friend.
+You can also use Pawlicy Advisor to compare plans side-by-side, helping you find the best dental coverage for your furry friend..

 Compare Top Pet Insurance Companies Side-by-Side